 This window is now locked by JBoss.
-To stop the server press Ctrl-C. Closing the window will have a similar effect to pressing Ctrl-C, but windows may start complaining of the process not responding.
+To stop the server press Ctrl-C while the window is active.
+Closing the window will have a similar effect to pressing Ctrl-C, but windows may start complaining of the process not responding.
 It is therefore best to use Ctrl-C to shut down the JBoss server.

 JBoss will use this window for any message during run-time.
 For example EJB deployment done while the server is running will produce a message in this window.
+Also server error messages appear in this window.